Jahia/keepicker/README.md

    ![][0072]

-4. Look for `org.jahia.se.modules.cloudinary_picker_credentials` and click on it.
+4. Look for `org.jahia.se.modules.keepicker_credentials.cfg` and click on it.

 5. Finally, update the appropriate properties and save your changes.

    ![][0071]

-6. If all the properties are set correctly, the provider should start, and you should see the `cloudinary` key in the list of External providers.
+6. If all the properties are set correctly, the provider should start, and you should see the `keepeek` key in the list of External providers.

    ![][031]